TERMS AND CONDITIONS FOR THE SUPPLY OF WEB MARKETING SERVICES BY Studio 36 Digital

 1) Customer must inform Studio 36 Digital, the agency, that they wish to be included in the SEO Guarantee, prior to subscribing to an SEO Package.

 2) Customer must subscribe to 6 months SEO (search engine optimisation) at the agreed rate.
 ‘SEO Starter’ package is excluded from the SEO guarantee.

 3) We will establish with the customer a list of relevant key phrases to rank in Google search (amount depending on number of phrases included in specific SEO package).
 We will achieve a page one Google ranking for at least one of these phrases within 6 months from the date of sign up, confirmed by our SEO reporting tool.

 4) We will assess the customer’s website and key phrases before sign up.
 If we conclude that the website is not of sufficient quality for SEO to be carried out, or a page one rank is not plausible for any reason, we reserve the right to reject the project.

-5) In the event that we do not achieve the agreed page one result for at least one key phrase, we will refund the full amount paid over the 6 month period.
+5) In the event that we do not achieve the agreed page one result for at least one key phrase, we will continue working on the website SEO, until we do.

 6) Studio 36 Digital reserve the right to withdraw this guarantee at any time, without prior notice.
 If the guarantee is withdrawn, this will not affect any customers already signed up under the guarantee.